PSC extends utility shutoff moratorium; more than 71,000 households had faced disconnection

 The Home Energy Assistance Program has seen a slight dip in caseload, which officials attributed to problems processing cases in Milwaukee County and the disconnection moratorium.
 The DOA reported an uptick in applications since utilities began sending out disconnection notices on July 15.

-Commissioner Tyler Huebner, who like Valcq was appointed by Gov. Tony Evers, pushed for extending the moratorium to October 1 based on the current trajectory of infections.
+Commissioner Tyler Huebner, who like Valcq was appointed by Democratic Gov. Tony Evers, pushed for extending the moratorium to Oct.
+1 based on the current trajectory of infections.

 “The health situation has gotten worse.
 The economic situation is essentially on pause,” Huebner said.
 “We don’t know what is next.”

-The 268 utilities that responded to a survey reported $7.8 million in foregone revenue -- about 0.08% of total operating expenditures last year -- and $8.7 million in additional costs related to COVID-19.
+The 268 utilities that responded to a survey reported a total of $7.8 million in foregone revenue — about 0.08% of total operating expenditures last year — along with $8.7 million in additional costs related to COVID-19.

 While it is the commission’s role to balance consumer interests with ensuring the economic viability of utilities, regulators need to protect the public interest, which includes public health, Valcq said.
 “From an ethical standpoint we don’t really have a choice.”